djienne/VOLUME_FARMER_HL/README.md

 > ⚠️ **BIG WARNING:** This bot **will lose money** (fees/slippage) and **is NOT intended to make profits**.
 It is solely to **farm trading volume**.
 Use at your own risk. *Not financial advice.*

-Youtube video link to be provided soon.
+Youtube video link presenting this Freqtrade strategy: [to be provided soon].

 ## What it does
 Automates volume farming on Hyperliquid to reach **100,000 USDC traded volume**.
 Once the target is reached (or the API check fails), the bot **halts automatically**.